Discover

 Filters

 The field value does not have to be a single, specific value.
-For digital fields we can specify a range in the following scheme:
+For digital fields you can specify a range in the following scheme:

 fields_name:[<range_from> TO <range_to>]